Unlikely intersections in the Torelli locus and the G-functions method: The main setting-notational conventions

-\begin{defn} A variation of Hodge structures such as above, meaning a weight $n$ geometric variation of $\Q$-HS parameterized by $S$ whose degeneration at some $s_0\in \Sigma_S\subset S'$ is as above, with $S=S'\backslash\{\Sigma_S\}$, with all of the above defined over some number field $K$, will be called \textbf{G-admissible}. \end{defn}
+\begin{definition} A variation of Hodge structures such as above, meaning a weight $n$ geometric variation of $\Q$-HS parameterized by $S$ whose degeneration at some $s_0\in S'$ is as above, with $S=S'\backslash\{s_0\}$, with all of the above defined over some number field $K$, will be called \textbf{G-admissible}. \end{definition}

-\begin{rmk} We remark that under these assumptions \ref{existence} applies by letting $T=S'\backslash (\Sigma_S\backslash \{ s_0\})$ and $f_T$ be the pullback of $f'$ over $T$.
-In particular we have the existence of G-functions among the entries of the relative period matrix as described in \ref{section:periodsandgfunctions}. \end{rmk}